-Mathematics "print rich environment" - math word walls and bulletin boards will reflect taught and current mathematics topics for both elementary and middle school classrooms.
+Mathematics "print rich environment" - math word walls and bulletin boards will reflect taught and current mathematics topics

 Students below grade level - In the event that a student scores at Level 1 or Level 2 on the statewide-standardized assessment in mathematics, the student will receive remediation during the following school year.
-This could be pull-out or in class small group for elementary students and an Intensive Math course for middle school students.

-Instructional Materials - The school plans to use state-adopted instructional materials, including digital software and multimedia in the instruction of Mathematics.
+Instructional Materials: The school plans to use state-adopted instructional materials, including digital software and multimedia in the instruction of Mathematics.
 The school commits to use these or other digital state-adopted materials as approved by the district/state for use by the charter school.